dlr-pa/riaf/source/installation.rst

 If you want to store the data on a zfs file system you should prepare ``/data`` as a zfs file system and adapt it after :ref:`installation and configuration`.

-You can use the ansible playbook :ref:`play_install_zfs.yaml` to create ``/data`` as a zfs file system pool in this repository, e. g.:
+You can use the ansible playbook :ref:`play_install_zfs.yaml` in this repository to create ``/data`` as a zfs file system pool, e. g.:

 .. code-block:: sh